Anastazy6/The-Odin-Project-Ruby-Programming/Hangman/README.md

 ---
 By ***Anastazy6***

+---

 The included dictionary.txt file is 5desk.txt from [Scrapmaker](https://www.scrapmaker.com/view/twelve-dicts/5desk.txt).
 All rights belong to their owners.

+This file can be replaced with any other similar one-word-per-line file, as long as it is name and path remain unchanged.